GianCarloMilanese/bdgis_project/README.md

 Notebook 2.ipynb:

-Apply the FDR approach to temperature data to test the significance linear trends.
+Apply the FDR approach to temperature data from CMIP6 climate models to test the significance of linear trends.

 ## Requirements